kartoza/sawps/docs/src/user/manual/user-profile/organisation-page.md

 ### Email invitation

-**Email Invitation Email**: the individual being invited to the organisation will receive this email.
+**Email Invitation Email**: The individual who is invited to the organisation will receive this email.

 ![Organisation Page 5](./img/organisation-page-5.png)

-1. **Register button**: the individual being invited should click the register button, they will be redirected to the website to complete their registration.
+1. **Register button**: The individual being invited should click the register button, and they will be redirected to the website to complete their registration.

 #### New member registration page